The best careers for INTJ personalities are those professions that cater to the skills and personality traits common among INTJs.

 As computer scientists, INTJs can push their intellectual capacities to the limit and be at the forefront of technology.
 Further, while working on their own projects, INTJs can help people all over the world by improving the current state of technology.

-There are a lot of great INTJ careers in tech.
+But make no mistake, there are a lot of great INTJ and INTP careers in tech.
 Learning to code is one way to get started in the industry.
 If you love analytics, problem-solving, and want to work in the tech industry, you can start your coding career today.